riwalenn/Projet-5/README.md

 * Active your local server if it has not already been done
 * Go to http://localhost/phpmyadmin/ (for Wamp)
 * Click on "New Database" and name it 'P5_Bas_Riwalenn'
+* Go to http://localhost/ **folder_name** /index.php?action=installation to install the database
+It is possible that your provider doesn't accept to send mail with your localhost, you can try my contact me on [this address](https://projet5.riwalennbas.com/index.php#contact)
+Everything is ready, here the connections informations for user and admin to the blog :
+For User account :
+* email : user@gmail.com (fake email)
+* password : 2v0xKFao#D3#KPaL

+For Admin account :
+* email : admin@gmail.com (fake email)
+* password : Ze3zK3pZ8Q6fb%rQ

 ## Built With